 - 1/4 cup brown sugar

-- Combine the ingredients (making sure to stir until the sugar dissolves) in a slow cooker on low for one hour.
+- Combine the ingredients (making sure to stir until the sugar dissolves).
+Heat in a slow cooker on low for one hour.
 Strain the wine and serve warm.